That calculated dollar amount results from a 36.7% increase compared to $42.1 billion five years earlier in 2020.

 Below are exports from Bangladesh that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bangladesh’s goods trail Bangladeshi importer spending on foreign products.

-Bangladesh has highly negative net exports and therefore deep international trade deficits for petroleum oils (particularly refined oil), coal and petroleum gases under the mineral fuels-related product category.
+Historically, Bangladesh posts highly negative net exports and therefore deep international trade deficits for petroleum oils (particularly refined oil, coal and petroleum gases) under the mineral fuels-related product category.

 Bangladeshi Export Companies